 If you are like me and want to add some agate to your room decor, why not try this DIY and make yourself a set of gold rimmed agate curtain tie backs?

 For this project you will need two agate slices (I got mine at the Evolution store) for only $8 each.
-But I have also seen them in urban outfitters for the same price.
+But I have also seen them in urban outfitters for the same price, or on Amazon for $10.

-You will also need either gold paint (I recommend the Martha Stewart craft paint line) or a Krylon 18kt gold leafing pen (I picked mine up a Joann craft store).
+You will also need either gold paint (I recommend the Martha Stewart craft paint line) or a Krylon 18kt gold leafing pen (I picked mine up a Joann craft store but you can also get one on Amazon).

 For the base of the tie back, I used the Young House Love for Target wall hooks, but I think these ones from Home Depot would work fine too.

 Finally you will need some strong glue and a piece of sandpaper.
-I used Alene's fast grab tacky glue.
+I used Aleene’s fast grab tacky glue.

 To make the tie backs, I first used my gold leaf pen to color the raw edge of the agate slices.
 Once dry, I sanded the middle of the back of the coaster enough to rough it up a bit, then sanded the pull face.
 The last step was to simply glue the agate to the pull.
 Once dry, I attached the tie back to the wall, and viola!